hijknight/rock-paper-scissors/README.md

 ### Library Highlights
 - **Customizable Game Logic**:
     - Enums and structs encapsulate game logic for modularity and easy customization.
+    - New `MoveType::None` variant ensures safe initialization for moves.
-  - Functions like `MoveType::random_move` and `MoveType::from_user_input` simplify both randomness and interactivity.
+    - Methods like `MoveType::random_move` simplify randomization, while `MoveType::from_user_input` handles inputs gracefully.
 - **Winner Determination**:
     - Built-in logic determines the winner of each round with clear rules (`PlayerMoves::check_who_wins_round`).
 - **Score Management**:
     - Tracks user and enemy wins during the game with a `Scores` struct.
     - Allows checking the game's end (`Scores::check_for_winner`) or resetting (`Scores::reset`).
+- **Safe Initialization**:
+    - The `PlayerMoves::new` method initializes moves (`user_move` and `enemy_move`) as `MoveType::None`, reducing errors during uninitialized states.
 - **Friendly Output Utilities**:
-  - Human-readable string conversion for enums like `MoveType` and `Winner` provides better UI/UX.
+    - Human-readable string conversion for enums like `MoveType` and `Winner` provides better readability and interaction.

 ### Game Highlights
 - Interactive gameplay through `MoveType::from_user_input` for user moves.